yohanis-ke/melindas_backpack/README.md

 Code Smell: Do you consider any of the comments in Backpack unnecessary?
 This is your judgement call about whether they add value or not.

 Refactoring: Delete the Unnecessary Comment(s)

+## Code Smell 7 - Duplicate Code
+Code Smell: Are there conditional branches (if/elses) in the `prepare` method (or one of its subroutines) that contain duplicate code?

+Refactoring: Consolidate the Conditionals.
+If the code is run in every if/else branch... it needn't be in the conditional at all.
+Pull it out!

 ## Stretch
 - No really, these are stretch.
 They are meant to challenge you if the above was too easy.